ggppwx/lcode/Algorithm/132. Palindrome Partitioning II/README.md

                 dp[i][j]  = dp[i+1][j-1] and (s[i] == s[j])

         # now we have the palindrome table
+        # it seems this second is still a DP
         mincut = [10000000] * length
         for current, c in enumerate(s):
             if current == 0:
                 mincut[current] = 0
                 continue

+            # find all minCut before current
             for before in range(0, current+1):
                 if dp[before][current] == True:
                     tmp = 0